-Stamina has a very significant effect of any real-life fight that goes on for mor than a few minutes.
-Not wishing to use 'fatigue points' (they require too much book-keeping as well as allowing unrealistically precise combat predictions), I have opted for a percentage chance of fatiguing or defatiguing (jargon for 're-covering') at the end of each round.
+Stamina has a very significant effect on any real-life fight that goes on for more than a few minutes.
+Not wishing to use 'fatigue points' (they require too much book-keeping as well as allowing unrealistically precise combat predictions), I have opted for a percentage chance of fatiguing or defatiguing (jargon for 'recovering') at the end of each round.
 After the first ten MR, every character is liable to fatigue.
 Any character who attacked in melee and/or ran during a round must roll d100 to see if he fatigues.
 Any character who made no melee attack and moved no more than 2m gets a defatigue roll.

-cts (cumulative) State Normal 10% 10% Flagging -5% Atta 10% 1 5% Winded Attack a 5% 1 59 Puffed Out -% Attack, Parry and Defence 5% 11 sted -10% Attack, 5% Parry, halve movement Exhau 5% 5% regardess of modifiers, there will always be at lea a 1% chance of fatiguing and defatiguing.
+Effects (cumulative) State Normal 10% ♦ ₺ 10% Flagging -5% Attack 10% 1 5% Winded kttack and Pa 5% 1 59 % Attack, Parry and Defence Puffed Out -5 sted -10% Attack, -5% Parry, halve movement Exhau 5% shed Halveremaining Attack, Parry and Defence percentages shown are the chance that the char-er will fatigue (arrows down) or defatigue (arrows These percentages are modified as follows: Finished up).
+These percentages are